vistadataproject/vistadataproject.github.io/demo/PCE/provider.md

 Before running the following, follow the [MVDM Demo Introduction](http://vistadataproject.info/demo/) on how to setup the nodeVISTA management client and CPRS.

-The following shows creation, and reading of patient encounter skin test using CPRS, VISTA's client, running over a nodeVISTA manager.
+The following shows creation, and reading of patient encounter provider using CPRS, VISTA's client, running over a nodeVISTA manager.
 CPRS may think it's running over a 20 year old RPC interface but it's actually invoking RPCs through an _RPC Emulator_ that runs over _nodeVISTA_.
 The _nodeVISTA Manager_ shows not only what CPRS sends and receives but also the underlying MVDM activity.

 Running the following demonstrates that re-housing the old RPC interface over a modern, CRUD-based object model provides a new level of auditing and access control for VISTA and lays bare the behavior of the system.